Jen Sookfong Lee

 Jen Sookfong Lee on Bookbits radio.

 Jen Sookfong Lee (born July 22, 1976) is a Chinese Canadian broadcaster and novelist.
-A radio personality for CBC Radio One in Vancouver, British Columbia, she contributes a regular literary segment called "Westcoast Words" to On the Coast and All Points West, the network's local programs in Vancouver and Victoria, and is also a regular contributor to the national network program The Next Chapter.
+A radio personality for CBC Radio One in Vancouver, British Columbia, she contributes a regular literary segment called "Westcoast Words" to local programs On the Coast and All Points West and is a regular contributor to the national program The Next Chapter.
 In the CBC's national Canada Reads competition in 2009, she defended Brian Francis's novel Fruit.

-Her published works include the novels The End of East (2007) and The Better Mother (2011), the young adult novel Shelter (2011), the non-fiction book Gentlemen of the Shade (2017), and the short story "Chill, Hush" in the anthology TOK: Writing the New City (2009).
-She has also co-edited the anthology Whatever Gets You Through: Twelve Women on Life After Sexual Assault.
-In 2016, the novel "The Conjoined" was published, which was nominated for the Ethel Wilson Fiction Prize.
+Her published works include the adult novels The End of East (2007) and The Better Mother (2011), the young adult novel Shelter (2011), the non-fiction book Gentlemen of the Shade (2017), and the short story "Chill, Hush" in the anthology TOK: Writing the New City (2009).
+She also co-edited the anthology Whatever Gets You Through: Twelve Women on Life After Sexual Assault with Stacey May Fowles.
+Her novel The Conjoined was published in 2016 and was nominated for the Ethel Wilson Fiction Prize and the Dublin Literary Award.
+Her 2025 novel The Hunger We Pass Down was shortlisted for the Jim Deva Prize for Writing that Provokes in 2026.

+She served on the jury for the 2011 Dayne Ogilvie Prize for emerging Canadian LGBT writers, selecting Farzana Doctor as that year's winner.

+Since July 2021, she has been a commissioning editor for ECW Press.

 Born and raised in East Vancouver, she and her son now live in North Burnaby.

-She served on the jury for the 2011 Dayne Ogilvie Prize, a literary award for emerging LGBT writers in Canada, selecting Farzana Doctor as that year's winner.